JoshBeardXYZ/joshbeardxyz/pages/home.md

 hide: false
 ---

-**Hi, I'm Josh Beard · VP at JPMorganChase · Product Manager, Sales and Marketing · Leo's Dad · Buckeye**
+**Hi, I’m Josh Beard · B2B Marketing Professional · Marketing Automation, Email Marketing · Leo's Dad · Buckeye**

 &nbsp;

-Hi, I’m Josh Beard, Vice President at JPMorganChase, where I serve as a Product Manager in Sales and Marketing.
 With over 10 years of B2B marketing experience and 5+ years at JPMorganChase, I specialize in delivering innovative, data-driven solutions for partners in Global&nbsp;Banking.

 In my role, I manage the Marketing Automation Platform, empowering our partners to design and execute targeted, multi-channel campaigns.
 I work closely with Salesforce Marketing Cloud (SFMC) and other leading sales and marketing&nbsp;technologies.